Licencing for GA Pilots and Mechanics

 - The Bilateral Aviation Safety Agreement (BASA) with the US, which aims at achieving a bilateral acceptance of each other’s licences, FSTD certificates and ATO certificates (the first phase will address PPL and instrument rating (IR)).

-- The European Central Question Bank (maintenance – new questions, supporting the MS) containing all the questions for the theoretical knowledge examinations for instrument ratings (in the future this will include the questions for the new En route Instrument Rating (EIR) and competency-based Implementing Rule) and for professional pilot licences as well;
+- Maintaining and updating the European Central Question Bank (maintenance – new questions, supporting the MS) which contains all the questions for the theoretical knowledge examinations for the IR

 - Provide feedback on safety recommendations and rulemaking proposals;